 Geography makes the beach

-This region possesses outstanding golden-shored beaches – some lively and packed with families and others pristine, with nature trails leading to secluded shores.
+This region possesses outstanding golden-shored beaches.
+Some are lively and packed with families while others are pristine, with nature trails leading to secluded shores.
 The area is known for its offshore shipwrecks, which present spectacular diving opportunities, as well as for Sebastian Inlet State Park, where some of the best surfing in Florida can be found.
 Don’t miss Bathtub Reef Beach, beloved by families for the offshore reef that helps to create a warm, shallow lagoon free of ocean currents.
-And during high tide and with an easterly wind at Blowing Rocks Preserve, waves hit rock outcroppings at the shoreline, sending water up through holes in the rock.
+Make sure to discover one of Florida’s most unique beaches at Blowing Rocks Preserve.
+At high tide, the waves hit the limestone rock outcroppings at the shoreline, sending water up through holes in the rock.

 Surfing and beach blasts